lovebrew/lovepotion/README.md

 There currently isn't a proper way of loading scripts, and a lot of the API hasn't been implimented yet.

+If you want to try, place your games files in a folder called LovePotion on your SD Card.

 * **Can I help?**

 Yes, I need all the help I can get.
 I am new to C, so my code will probably be quite messy, and I don't have the talent that a lot of other people have.